aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 9. Enable opt-in Malaysia (ap-southeast-5) region from AWS Organization console.
 10. Check for suspended accounts in the Organization.
 These would not be enrolled to Control Tower, and will be isolated under Suspended OU.
 11. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia SLZ configuration pulled from (AWS source repo).
+12. Create an S3 Bucket for CloudFormation Templates in the ap-southeast-5 region.
+    - Configure bucket settings:
+        - Block all public access: Enabled (recommended)
+        - Bucket versioning: Enabled (recommended)
+        - Default encryption: Enabled (recommended)
+    - Upload the below cloudformation templates into the S3 bucket.
+You can upload the files to the root of the bucket, or specify a prefix if templates are to be in a folder.
+        - lz-organization-guardrails.json
+        - lz-organization-scp-approved-services.json
+        - lz-organization-rcp-guardrails.json

 ## Installation Steps